-A В С D E F Beating, burning, tying up, kicking etc. Humiliation, manipulation, lying to a child, threats, cyber bullying.
-An adult show- ing a child his/ her private parts, an adult having a child touch his/ her private parts, an adult having a child show his/ her private parts.
-Lack of adequate supervision, protection, clothing, food, lack of proper hygiene, deprivation of sleep etc. Swear- ing, name calling, threats.
+A В C D E F Beating, burning, tying up, kicking etc. Humiliation, manipulation, lying to a child, threats, cyber bullying.
+An adult show- ing a child his/ her private parts, an adult having a child touch his/her private parts, an adult having a child show his/her private parts.
+Lack of adequate supervision, protection, clothing, food, lack of proper hygiene, deprivation of sleep etc. Swearing, name call- ing, threats.
 Self- mutilation, cutting, trying to commit suicide.